canonical/real-time-ubuntu-docs/docs/how-to/uc-image-creation.rst

 Build the Ubuntu Core image
 ---------------------------

-First, get familiar with the tooling by refer to the guide on `building Ubuntu Core images`_.
+First, get familiar with the tooling by referring to the guide on `building Ubuntu Core images`_.

-We use ``ubuntu-image`` and set the path to the:
+We use ``ubuntu-image`` and as input give the path to:

-- signed model assertion YAML file
+- The signed model assertion YAML file
-- locally built gadget snap
+- The locally built gadget snap

 .. code-block:: shell